maciejolszanski/YT-channels-analysis/README.md

 ## Databricks
 ### Secrets
-In order to read data from Azure Storage we have to create a secret containing access key.
+In order to read data from Azure Storage I have to create a secret containing access key.
 To manage secrets in Databricks you can use Databricks CLI: https://docs.databricks.com/en/dev-tools/cli/databricks-cli.html

 To setup secret type following commands:
 ```